eugenesiow/news.machinelearning.sg/content/posts/google_colab_vs_paperspace_gradient/index.md

 For Colab you should connect to your Google Drive and upgrade that with Google One (upgrading it to 100GB will cost you SGD$2.79 per month) if you need more storage space.

+If you do sign up for Gradient, you can use this [referral code](https://console.paperspace.com/signup?R=WECSCBH) which gives you $10 free credit and sends $15 free credit our way.

 Also, be sure to check out the [top repositories](https://machinelearning.sg/repo/) from Singapore on [machinelearning.sg](https://machinelearning.sg/).

 ## Other Alternatives